Eunomius of Cyzicus

 Eunomius /juːˈnoʊmiəs/ (Εὐνόμιος Κυζίκου) (died c.
-393), one of the leaders of the extreme or "anomoean" Arians, who are sometimes accordingly called Eunomians, was born at Dacora in Cappadocia or at Corniaspa in Pontus. early in the 4th century.
+393 AD), one of the leaders of the extreme or "anomoean" Arians, who are sometimes accordingly called Eunomians, was born at Dacora in Cappadocia or at Corniaspa in Pontus. early in the 4th century.

 He studied theology at Alexandria under Aetius, and afterwards came under the influence of Eudoxius of Antioch, who ordained him deacon.
 On the recommendation of Eudoxius, Eunomius was appointed bishop of Cyzicus in 360.
 Here his free utterance of extreme Arian views led to popular complaints, including those from a number of contemporary writers such as Andronicianus.
 Eudoxius was compelled, by command of the emperor, Constantius II, to depose Eunomius from the bishopric within a year of his elevation to it.

 During the reigns of Julian and Jovian, Eunomius resided in Constantinople in close intercourse with Aetius, consolidating a dissenting party and consecrating bishops.
 He then went to live at Chalcedon, whence in 367 he was banished to Mauretania for harbouring the rebel Procopius.
 He was recalled, however, before he reached his destination.

+The Confession of Eunomius

 In 383, the emperor Theodosius, who had demanded a declaration of faith from all party leaders, punished Eunomius for continuing to teach his distinctive doctrines, by banishing him to Halmyris in Scythia Minor.
 He afterwards resided at Chalcedon and at Caesarea in Cappadocia, from which he was expelled by the inhabitants for writing against their bishop Basil.
 His last days were spent at his birthplace Dacora, where he died about 393.

+The Confession is a short work (~1,500 words) in which he professes his faith (which was heresy under the Nicene Creed of 381).
+It was written immediately prior to the reaffirmation of the Nicene canon on 25 July, 383.